bradarnst/newcv/src/partials/_experience.md

 As **Enterprise Architect** responsible for architecture, strategy and digital transformation consults for clients and within Buildit.
 Areas of responsibilities include: API strategy, digital transformation, enterprise integration, cloud strategy/architecture, devops, digital transformation, engineering transformation and agile ways of working.

-As **Engineering Manager** responsible for mentoring Buildit and Wipro Digital engineering teams, consulting on engineering transformation, cloud, API and microservices design (and best practices) with clients and within Wipro Digital.
+As **Engineering Lead** responsible for mentoring Buildit and Wipro Digital engineering teams, consulting on engineering transformation, cloud, API and microservices design (and best practices) with clients and within Wipro Digital.
 Refining and guiding ways of working, creative thinking, and modern, digital approaches.

 Clients include: Lloyds Banking Group, UBS, Repsol